 Searching for information on the prevention of metabolic diseases is often fraught with frustration, as most sources will lead you to information regarding how to combat and prevent the metabolic syndrome (i.e. the cluster of conditions involving insulin resistance, obesity, dyslipidaemia and type II diabetes mellitus).
 Additionally, metabolic disorders have been classified as inherited and genetic and the traditional approach has deemed prevention impossible.

-- Many nutrients regulate gene expression, including folate, zinc, EPA and DHA to name just a few.
-A health professional specializing in clinical nutrition and wholefood eating can formulate a meal plan high in genome protecting nutrients.
+- Many nutrients regulate gene expression, including folate, zinc, EPA and DHA, to name just a few.
+An integrative health professional specialising in clinical nutrition and wholefood eating can formulate a meal plan high in genome protecting nutrients

-- Healthy levels of folate, vitamin B12, niacin, vitamin E, retinol, and calcium are linked to decreased levels of DNA damage; riboflavin, pantothenic acid, and biotin are associated with an increase in DNA damage to the same extent observed with occupational exposure to genotoxic and carcinogenic chemicals.
-For this reason it’s recommended that you work with an integrative health professionals before taking nutritional supplements.
+- Healthy levels of folate, vitamin B12, niacin, vitamin E, retinol, and calcium are linked to decreased levels of DNA damage.
+Riboflavin, pantothenic acid, and biotin are associated with an increase in DNA damage to the same extent observed with occupational exposure to genotoxic and carcinogenic chemicals.
+It’s recommended that you work with an integrative health professional before taking nutritional supplements

 Where to seek assistance

 Many countries employ newborn screening programs to investigate the presence of metabolic disorders at birth.
 For example, screening for PKU forms part of the newborn screening panel.
-The diseases chosen for screening at birth have met certain clinical criteria for their inclusion in screening; the testing is reliable and non-invasive, and the treatment is straightforward and life saving.
+The diseases chosen for screening at birth have met specific clinical criteria for their inclusion; the testing is reliable and non-invasive, and the treatment is straightforward and life-saving.
 Many metabolic conditions do not manifest clinical signs at birth and are diagnosed in infancy or even later once evident signs and symptoms appear.
-In most cases, infants and children will be under the care of a specialist Paediatrician, and one who sub-specializes in specific metabolic conditions.
+In most cases, infants and children will be under the care of a specialist Paediatrician, and one who sub-specialises in specific metabolic conditions.